 Why a “Standard” Translator Isn’t Enough

-- Terminology Mastery: A medical escort must distinguish between complex terms like “Cytokine Release Syndrome” (CRS) and standard side effects.
+- Terminology Mastery: A medical translator must distinguish between complex terms like “Cytokine Release Syndrome” (CRS) and standard side effects.

 - The “Gua Hao” System: Most top-tier hospitals, such as Peking Union Medical College Hospital (PUMCH), use advanced WeChat-based registration systems that are difficult for foreigners to navigate alone.